wert-io/widget-initializer/README.md

 ## Additional notes

-Additional information about library usage
+*Additional information about the library usage*

 ### Boolean usage

-Please note that any value passed to the property with the boolean type will be considered as <code>true</code>.<br/>
+Please note that any value passed to the property with the boolean type will be considered <code>true</code>.<br/>
 Example: <code>is_crypto_hidden: "test"</code> will be equal to <code>is_crypto_hidden: true</code>.